Written by Joshua Malin

 - Alexander Technique

-- Bowen Therapy
+- Bowen Therapy.

-Typical waiting periods and annual limits
+Waiting periods and annual limits for natural therapies